MechanicalRock/mechanicalrock.github.io/_posts/2022-05-14-appsync-graphql-subscriptions.md

 In an application, the client sends requests to the backend server and gets responses.
 Sometimes, the backend needs to notify the client whenever that response changes.
 Applications that use real-time data, needs a mechanism where the server can push an updated response.
 In this tutorial, you’ll learn how to bring a realtime functionality into your app by implementing AWS AppSync and GraphQL subscriptions.
 The goal is to implement a graphql subscription simply with "@aws_subscribe" directive.

 Note that, this article doesn't specify a data source because the data source could be anything, a Lambda, Amazon DynamoDB, or Amazon OpenSearch Service.
-Also, I consider you have already set up your infrastructure if you don't still know how to do that, I would highly recommend to have a read through [This amazing article from Shermayne Lee](https://mechanicalrock.github.io/2020/05/04/putting-the-serverless-in-graphQL-with-AppSync.html).
+Also, I assume you have already set up your infrastructure if you don't still know how to do that, I would highly recommend to have a read through [This amazing article from Shermayne Lee](https://mechanicalrock.github.io/2020/05/04/putting-the-serverless-in-graphQL-with-AppSync.html).

 Let's review some basics: